 One vote per share of Class A common stock, Class C common stock and convertible preferred stock.
 Shares of Class B common stock initially entitle the holder to five votes per share.
-Our employees (including directors who are employees) who are granted restricted shares of our Class A common stock, or who receive restricted or unrestricted shares of our Class A common stock in exchange for their Class B partnership units, and the Class B shareholders will enter into a shareholders agreement pursuant to which they will agree to vote their shares of Class A common stock and Class B common stock they hold at such time or may acquire in the future, in accordance with the decision of a shareholders committee consisting initially of a designee of AIC, who initially will be Andrew A. Ziegler, Eric R. Colson and James C. Kieffer, a portfolio manager of our U.S. Value strategies.
-The AIC designee will have the sole right, in consultation with the other members of the committee, to determine how to vote all shares held by the parties to the shareholders agreement until the fifth anniversary of the consummation of this offering or, if earlier, (i) the date on which Mr. Ziegler ceases to be a member of the shareholders committee pursuant to the terms of the shareholders agreement, (ii) the second anniversary of the date on which Mr. Ziegler's employment with us ends through either involuntary termination or constructive discharge or (iii) 180 days after the date on which AIC owns less than 10% of the number of outstanding shares of our common stock and our convertible preferred stock.
-If and when AIC and our employees collectively hold less than 20% of the aggregate number of outstanding shares of our common stock and our convertible preferred
+Our employees (including directors who are employees) who are granted restricted shares of our Class A common stock, or who receive restricted or unrestricted shares of our Class A common stock in exchange for their Class B common units, and the Class B shareholders will enter into a shareholders agreement pursuant to which they will grant an irrevocable proxy to vote the shares of Class A common stock and Class B common stock they hold at such time or may acquire in the future to a shareholders committee consisting initially of a designee of AIC, who initially will be Andrew A. Ziegler (our Executive Chairman), Eric R. Colson (our President and Chief Executive Officer) and James C. Kieffer (a portfolio manager of our U.S. Value strategies).
+The AIC designee will have the sole right, in consultation with the other members of the committee, to determine how to vote all shares held by the parties subject to the shareholders agreement until the earliest to occur of: (i) the fifth anniversary of the consummation of this offering, (ii) the date on which Mr. Ziegler ceases to be a member of the shareholders committee, (iii) the second anniversary of the date on which Mr. Ziegler's employment with us ends through either involuntary termination or constructive discharge and (iv) 180 days after the date on which AIC owns less than 10% of the number of outstanding shares of our common stock and our convertible preferred stock.
+If and when AIC and our employees collectively hold less than 20% of the number of outstanding shares of our common stock and our convertible preferred stock, taken together, each share of Class B common stock will entitle its holder to one vote per share.
+See "Our Structure and Reorganization-